Poetry Book Society Wild Card Choice

 'The work of Amy Key can be described as magical, hallucinatory, erotic, lush with texture and hot with weird emotion.
 Smart and strange, it attaches to you audaciously and doesn't let you go.
 Like a fine poetry wine, I find notes of Matthea Harvey, Emily Dickinson, Mary Szybist.
 Yet I am always surprised, line by line, at how recognisable her style is, how unlike anything else it is.' – Brenda Shaughnessy

-'Amy Key's Isn’t Forever is a book of love: Love for the reality of cats, cornichons, ring-pulls, the sea, Beethoven’s Fifth, Violet-Among-the-Harpsichord, all the "pure carcass" of experience; and love for the unreality of imagined things, their ghostlet-y lack "in the lake of my thinking".
-These poems are both "too much" and "too little", revealing, with a strange and disorientating exactness, the insufficiency of accuracy and the pleasure of error: "Precision here is superfluous as cut flowers."
-They set out from moments of desire – when language is "warmed to a yielding point" – and squander themselves in the act of making something seemingly unusable.
-This seemingly unusable thing actually proves to be extremely useful by altering, gently but authoritatively, our conception of utility.
-"If I built aeroplanes," she tells us, "I would begin by making one that was too beautiful." – Oli Hazzard
+'Amy Key's Isn’t Forever is a book of love: love for both the “pure carcass” of experience and the “unreality of imagined things”.
+The poems set out from moments of desire and squander themselves in the act of making something seemingly unusable which actually alters, gently but authoritatively, our conception of utility.
+“If I built aeroplanes,” she tells us, “I would begin by making one that was too beautiful”.’ – Oli Hazzard